vitpia/markdown-cv/index.md

 ## Invited Talks
+`2021`
+__Drawing inferences about word production in context__.
+Neurobiology of Language: Key Issues and Ways Forward, MPI, Nijmegen, the Netherlands.
+April, 2021.

+__Speaking: evidence from electrophysiology and brain lesions__.
+Special interest lecture at Donders MEG/EEG Toolkit, Radboud University, Nijmegen, the Netherlands.
+April, 2021.

+__Conceptual and lexical retrieval in spoken word production__.
+Research Colloquium at Department of Comparative Linguistics, University of Zurich.
+March, 2021.

 `2020`
 __Conceptual and lexical retrieval in spoken word production__.
 IMPRS Conference 2020, Interdisciplinary Approaches in the Language Sciences, Nijmegen, the Netherlands.
 June, 2020.